yonahd/kor/.github/pull_request_template.md

 - [ ] This PR adds K8s exceptions (false positives)
 - [ ] This PR adds new code
-- [ ] This PR includes test for new/existing code
+- [ ] This PR includes tests for new/existing code
+- [ ] This PR adds docs
 <!-- - [ ] This PR does something else -->

 ## GitHub Issue